mrtonbrian/mrtonbrian/README.md

 ### Hi there 👋

 My name is Brian Ton!
-I'm a first year Math and Computer Science student at UCSD!
+I'm a Computer Science student at UCSD!

 - LinkedIn: https://www.linkedin.com/in/brian-m-ton/
 - 📫 How to reach me: brian.m.ton@gmail.com